-Over 100 emerging student artists and 16 teachers from all 12 DoDEA Pacific high schools come together to create unique works of art by conducting an in depth exploration of visual arts through drawing, painting, ceramics sculpture, printmaking, digital art and photography.
+Over 100 emerging student artists, student filmmakers, and 16 teachers from all 12 DoDEA Pacific high schools come together in collaboration with a local university to create unique works of art by conducting an in depth exploration of visual arts through drawing, painting, ceramics sculpture, printmaking, digital art and photography.
 Drawing emphasizes the human form and still-life subjects such as landscapes.
-Painters learn advanced techniques in watercolor and acrylics.
-Students interested in pottery create 3D ceramic sculptures using clay.
+Painters learn advanced techniques in watercolor and acrylics..
 Mediums such as traditional printmaking are also offered which allow students an opportunity to carve, ink, and print their own designs.
 Other courses include digital art and photography.

 The Far East Culinary competition showcases the culinary talents of students representing the DoDEA Pacific high school Culinary Arts programs.
-Using the Prostart ® competition rules, teams of four students have one hour to prepare a three-course meal using only two butane burners.
+Using the Prostart® competition rules, teams of up to five students have one hour to prepare a three-course meal using only two butane burners.
 Teams are judged by culinary professionals on their knife skills, teamwork, sanitation, menu presentation, and taste.
-The winning team qualifies for the National Prostart ® Invitational that is held in the U.S.
+The winning team qualifies for the National Prostart® Invitational that is held in the U.S.

-The annual Far East English & Dramatic Arts Festival celebrates the English and Dramatic arts through writing, performances, workshops and judge-peer critiques.
+The annual Far East Dramatic and Performing Arts Festival celebrates the English and Dramatic arts through writing, performances, workshops and judge-peer critiques.
 The festival's primary purpose is to support the English and Language arts and give students a chance to write and perform original works of literature as well as to perform works by well-known playwrights.
+A professional practitioner is invited as a guest lecturer to support the event.

 Feedback from judges and other coaches who are experts in their field are utilized to help students raise their level of creativity and performance and to encourage growth in their chosen crafts.
 Students must pass an audition to participate in the festival.
 Selected teams prepare a 30-minute ensemble show and all students are required to participate in a 15-minute collaborative reader's theater, as well as individual performance pieces involving performance poetry, a monologue, duo or trio.
 All students are given the chance to perform and to be critiqued by judges in the field of theater and performance as well as participate in theater and writing workshops.